wkillerud/some-sass/README.md

 # Some Sass

-Some Sass is a [language server extension][langext] for [Visual Studio Code][vscode].
+Some Sass is a [language server extension][langext] for [Visual Studio Code][vscode] and other editors with a language server protocol (LSP) client.
 It brings improved code suggestions, documentation and code navigation for both [SCSS and indented syntaxes][syntax].

 Some features include: